mshenfield/pick-and-grin/README.md

 ```

 ## Challenge #1
-Given the warehouse data found in `./data` print a picking ticket for order 1000 which has these product quantites
+Given the warehouse data found in `./data` print a picking ticket for this order:

 ```
 P20573, 5